lumc-python/introduction-tabbassidaloii/README.md

 - Have the function return the dictionary.
 - Add a docstring to the function.
 - Use the function to print k-mer counts for some strings.

-# 7.FizzBuzz

-Write a program that prints the numbers from 1 to 100.
-But for multiples of three print "Fizz" instead of the number and for the multiples of five print “Buzz”.
-For numbers which are multiples of both three and five print “FizzBuzz”.